athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Pathfinder Society/Season 5/Pampla.md

     desc: "`pf2:1` (attack) **Requirements** The crocodile must have a creature [[Conditions/Grabbed|Grabbed]].\n* * *\n\n**Effect** The crocodile tucks its legs and rolls rapidly, twisting its victim.
 It makes a jaws Strike with a +2 circumstance bonus to the attack roll against the grabbed creature.
 If it hits, it also knocks the creature [[Conditions/Prone|Prone]].
 If it fails, it releases the creature."

   - name: "Fiery Maw"
-    desc: "`pf2:2`  The crocodile lets out a puff of fire in a 15-foot cone dealing 3d6 fire damage (DC 16 Reflex check save).
+    desc: "`pf2:2`  The crocodile lets out a puff of fire in a @Template[cone|distance:15] dealing 3d6 fire damage (DC 16 Reflex check save).
 It can't use Fiery Maw again for 1d4 rounds."

   - name: "[[Bestiary Ability Glossary/Grab|Grab]]"
     desc: "`pf2:1`  "